‘We were made out to be these horrible monsters’: How Homophobia Led to the Wrongful Conviction of Four Texas Women

 But these are just two examples of the many ways in which the legal system is failing the LGBTQ community.

-“I think people are surprised to learn that wrongful conviction happens as a result of homophobia and prejudice against the LGBTQ community, especially in this time where things have been changing and improving more generally,” Anna Vasquez told the Innocence Project.
+“I think people are surprised to learn that wrongful conviction happens as a result of homophobia and prejudice against the LGBTQ community, especially in this time where things have been changing and improving more generally,” Anna Vasquez who was exonerated by the Innocence Project of Texas.

 In 1995, Vasquez and three of her friends were wrongly accused of sexually abusing two young girls in San Antonio, Texas, after one of the women, Elizabeth Ramirez, rejected the advances of the children’s father Javier Limon.
 All four of the women identify as lesbians, a fact that colored the investigation into the accusations and case against them.